Adrian Rankers and Hans Vermeulen - Trainers, 17 June 2020

 In the exercises, participants worked with teams that changed each day.
 Sometimes in pairs, sometimes in groups of four or five.
 In doing so, Rankers and invite Vermeulen to watch.
 Rankers: “There was good discussion within the groups, but there is still room for improvement in the guidance”.
 Vermeulen: “During an in-person training, you watch along and see immediately if the screen gets stuck.
 What we found is that online, participants didn’t speak up to let us know when it froze.
 It worked better with groups of four or five people than with couples,” describes Vermeulen.
 According to him, “Larger groups also work better online because there are always a number of people among them who are a bit more experienced and who pull the other along with them.”

-Training with a co-trainer on standby was a pleasant experience for Rankers and Vermeulen.
+Online training with a co-trainer on standby was a pleasant experience for Rankers and Vermeulen.

 Rankers and Vermeulen alternated every hour and a half.
 In addition, they noticed that training is pleasant when someone is on standby.
 “Presenting the whole thing takes some getting used to.
 It’s really nice with two people.”
 Rankers also has training sessions in which he uses a different teacher every part of the day.
 “Then you actually always need someone to instruct and deal with calamities.”